ibm-cloud-docs/pattern-pvs-ibmi-resiliency/security-architecture.md

 # Architecture decisions for security
 {: #security-architecture}

-The following are security architecture decisions for the Power Virtual Server Resiliency on AIX pattern.
+The following are security architecture decisions for the Power Virtual Server Resiliency on IBM i pattern.

 | Architecture decision | Requirement | Alternatives | Decision | Rationale |
 |------|------|-------|-------|-------|